Domestic policy of the second Trump administration: Environment

 At a private dinner at Mar-a-Lago in April 2024, Trump encouraged fossil fuel companies to donate to his campaign, saying that he would roll back environmental regulations if elected.
 Trump's transition team for climate and the environment was led by David Bernhardt, a former oil lobbyist who served as interior secretary, and Andrew R. Wheeler, a former coal lobbyist who led the EPA under Trump.
 The team withdrew from the Paris Agreement for a second time (the only country in the world to do so), expand drilling and mining on public land, and dismantle offices working to end pollution.
 Trump pledged to redraw the boundaries of the Bears Ears and Grand Staircase–Escalante National Monuments as he did in his first term, end a pause on new natural gas export terminals that began under President Joe Biden, and prevent states from setting their own pollution standards.

+On his first day in office, Trump declared a "national energy emergency" despite the U.S.'s producing more oil and exporting more natural gas than any other country, and, for a second time, made the U.S. the only country to withdraw from the 2015 Paris Climate Agreement.
+Trump also signed the Initial Rescissions of Harmful Executive Orders and Actions.